 Authors lead odd lives.
 Most of what people know of us we control through blog posts and books.
 Behind the scenes things are different.
-As I wait for next Tuesday’s launch of The Year Without Pants, my fifth book, I know precisely how taxing this time can be.
+As I wait for Wednesday’s launch of The Ghost of My Father, my sixth book, it’s a strange and taxing experience.

 Psychologically this is the hardest time.
-I have three years invested in this project, but before launch there are no rewards.
-It’s in these days that there is the widest gap between how much effort has been put in, and the results (which don’t exist yet).
-People fear writing books for this reason: it’s the biggest commitment to writing you can have and it will be a long time before there is a payoff, if there is any at all.
-It’s also time when it’s clear that writing and marketing are two different things, but a successful book demands strong efforts at both.
+I have years invested in this project, but before launch there are no rewards.
+Right now is the widest gap between the effort I put in and any response (which don’t exist yet).
+It’s also clear now how writing and marketing are different things, but a successful book demands strength in both.

-If ever you wonder what us authors do during this period here’s a list.
+If you wonder what authors do during this period here’s a list.

 The 7 things authors do before their book launches:

 - Exchanging limbs / future offspring to journalists and bloggers in exchange for reviews of the book

 - Offering of secondary organs to places that will let me speak about topics from the book

 - Spending most waking hours in email pitching people, or answering interview questions, about said book

 - Running up bar tabs larger than many 3rd world economies (there are reasons many authors have signature drinks)